goetzrobin/spartan/README.md

 #### Option 1: Connecting to supabase.com instance

 This way is super easy!
 Simply by creating your account, you will also have set up your first project.
-This means that you are ready to connect to your projects database already!
+This means that you are ready to connect to your project's database already!

 Let's connect our application to our Supabase Postgres instance: